| # | Brand + Model | Carafe | Cups | SCA | |

 - Not SCA certified

-Ninja's Fresh Brew brings multiple brew styles to the mid-range: Classic, Rich, and Over Ice modes.
-The 14-cup glass carafe handles family-sized brewing, while the concentrated over-ice mode produces iced coffee without diluting.
-A clean digital display, programmable 24-hr timer, and Ninja's reputation for kitchen quality make this a strong $100 pick.
+Ninja's Fresh Brew brings multiple brew styles to the $100 range: Classic, Rich, and Over Ice modes.
+The 14-cup glass carafe handles family-sized brewing, while the concentrated Over Ice mode produces iced coffee without diluting.
+A clean digital display, programmable 24-hr timer, and Ninja's reputation for quality make this a strong pick for households that drink multiple styles.

 Pros